 Firstly, you could head to Thingvellir National Park, one of Iceland's most beautiful, interesting, and popular spots, to enjoy an unconventional snorkeling tour.
 Equipped with a drysuit, you will enter the otherworldly Silfra ravine and marvel over the 328 ft (100m) of visibility the site boasts and its incredible underwater sites.

 To make this even more exciting, Thingvellir is located between two tectonic plates, meaning you will technically be swimming between the continents.

 Your second choice is to embark on an adventure that can only be done in Iceland: a descent into a magma chamber.
 With the use of a mining lift, you will literally be lowered into a volcano, where you can marvel over its sheer size and the vividness of the colors that stain the walls.

 You will be able to explore its base once you reach the bottom and hear the echoes of your footsteps as you walk through a cavern that could easily fit the Statue of Liberty.

 After making the most of your final full day, you'll retire for the night in Reykjavik.

-If you did not or could not go to the Blue Lagoon on your arrival day, you can also opt to stop off there before your flight.
-After all, it is just as lovely to rejuvenate and energise yourself in its healing waters at the conclusion of your holiday as it is in preparation for it.
+If you did not go to the Blue Lagoon on your arrival day, you could opt to stop there before your flight.
+It is just as lovely to rejuvenate and energize yourself in its healing waters after your holiday as it is in preparation for it.